 “A person and an organization must have goals, take actions to achieve those goals, gather evidence of achievement, study and reflect on the data and from that take actions again.
 Thus, they are in a continuous feedback spiral toward continuous improvement.
 This is what ‘Kaizan’ means.”~W. Edwards Deming

-In last month’s issue, Data-Driven Decision-Making, we shared with you a set of five questions that can help frame how you look at using data to inform decisions in your district or building.
+In February’s issue, Data-Driven Decision-Making, we shared with you a set of five questions that can help frame how you look at using data to inform decisions in your district or building.
 Data is used to help clarify district priorities and goals as you determine your focus for a small system cycle.
 Now, let’s take a look at the use of data through the lens of the IPOF model.
 We have all heard before, “start with the end in mind,” so let’s start with the output.
 As you read through the IPOF model below, reflect on the ways data is used to guide decisions along the way to reach your ultimate outcome.

 Narrowing your focus helps you determine your input.
 Within your district or building, what few areas do you want to start with first?
 What does your data tell you are the areas that provide the most likelihood of impacting routines that will show measurable changes in both teacher practices and student outcomes.
 Consider the routines you already have in place that are working well and can be strengthened to have greater impact on teaching and learning.